 Remember to update your online training manual regularly so your volunteers are referring back to up-to-date information at all times.

 Want some more inspiration and to see how this works in practice?
-Take a look at our volunteer handbook course template.
+Take a look at our by clicking the button below.